 Instant pot recipes count the cook time as the actual time your food is being cooked in the pot.
 But, it does take a few minutes for the instant pot to reach the temperature and pressure to start its cooking, so keep that in mind.
 If your recipe says 15 minutes in the instant pot, add another 10-20 minutes for the warm up and cool down. (via Once a Month Meals)

 Pro tip: Use the time it takes for the insta-pot to warm up to take care of some of your meal prep.

 All Food Network stars start from scratch.
-Try your hand at these simple, delicious, and healthy recipes that are perfect for instant pot beginners to ease yourself in with your instant pot.
-Narrating as you're doing it is optional. (via Mommy Over Work)
+Try your hand at these simple, delicious, and healthy recipes to ease yourself in with your instant pot.
+Narrating as you're doing it is optional.

 Keep the machine clean so it’s ready to go whenever you need it, which is going to be often once you get the hang of it.

 One handy tip is to have an extra set of sealing rings*.
 Because the flavors of your food will absorb into the rings, it's best to have at least one for sweet recipes and a separate for savory fare.

 This post goes into full detail on how to clean your instant pot (with pictures!).
 It’ll be good to know what is and isn’t dishwasher safe and make clean up a cinch. (via Pressure Cook Recipes)

 The best way to learn with the instant pot is to try it yourself!
 As detailed as any recipe may be, your results will always be different.
 In fact, it'll actually be helpful for you to keep a log of what works and doesn’t work so you can make tweaks and get better at it every time.

 Hopefully these beginner tips for the instant pot help you breathe easier as you take on this kitchen contraption.
 Good luck and happy cooking!